NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/4_auto_api.rst

 -----------------------

 Now that we have created the extension specification, we need to create the Python interface.
-These classes will be used just like the PyNWB API to create NWB files in Python.
-In Python, there are two ways to do this, you can automatically generate the API classes based on the schema, or you can manually create the API classes.
+These classes will be used just like the PyNWB API to read and write NWB files using Python.
+There are two ways to do this: you can automatically generate the API classes based on the schema, or you can manually create the API classes.
 Here, we will show you how to automatically generate the API.
+In the next section we will discuss why and how to create custom API classes.

 .. note::
     In MatNWB there is only one method: automatically generating the API.
 Simply call